Mathupathy/Point-cloud-mode-change-in-Revit/README.md

     inside the .extension folder to create .pushbutton folder

-    load the icon file in .pushbutton for plugin
+    load the icon file in .pushbutton folder for plugin

-    load th script.py file in .pushbutton for plugin
+    load th script.py file in .pushbutton folder for plugin